luciabrown/Cloud-Encryption-Decryption/README.md

 Names of the certificates used within this project can be found in the .gitignore

-Similar changes will be required to the sample file if you wish to use a different file for encryption and decryption.
+Similar changes will be required to the code and sample file if you wish to use a different file for encryption and decryption.

 This project is for testing purposes only and the developer is not responsible for any data loss or exposure which may occur as a result of using the program.